-Note: Bitpay has grown to 6 offices and 80+ employees since this interview.
+Editorial note : Bitpay has grown to 6 offices and 80+ employees since this interview (April, 2017).

 What brought you to BitPay and what is it?

-Do you think national governments and businesses are going to allow the free flow & growth of Bitcoin or is it unstoppable?
+Do you think governments and businesses are going to allow the growth of Bitcoin?

 We think bitcoin is a viable option for businesses and consumers.
 At this point in time, we only have the March 18 Guidance from FinCEN regarding virtual currencies to look to and how that could affect BitPay.
 BitPay is a Payment Service Provider (PSP) specialising in eCommerce, B2B, and enterprise solutions for virtual currencies and has a contractual agreement with our sellers for transaction processing, clearance, and settlement of funds that arrive for a given merchant account.
 BitPay offers easy tools to accept bitcoin payments online or in person, with the option to receive the funds as a direct bank deposit.